TheProBro/DEP24-P11-HostelManagement/README.md

    The frontend development server will run at `http://localhost:3000` by default.

-Now, you should be able to access the DEP.Hostel.Management project by visiting `http://localhost:3000` in your web browser.
+Now, you should be able to access the DEP24-P11-HostelManagement project by visiting `http://localhost:3000` in your web browser.